CorbynG98/Nycto/README.md

 pressing the navswitch in, the level is transmitted to Player Two, and the game begins.

+#### Gameplay

 When the game first starts it may look like nothing has happened, but do not fear - you are merely invisible.
+Just bump into a wall or shoot and you will appear for a moment (on both boards).
 The goal is to try to locate the other player and shoot them before they do the same to you.

+#### End Screen

-When the game is over, it will freeze for about a second, showing both players.
-Then on the winning player it will show a W and flash the blue LED.
-And on the losing player it will show only an L.
+When the game is over, it will freeze for a moment, showing both players.
+Then on the winning player it will show 'WIN' and flash the blue LED, whereas on the losing player it will show 'LOSE'.

 ## Authors